RomGai/BrainVis/README.md

 **Environment**

-We recommend installing 64-bit Python 3.8 and PyTorch 1.12.0.
-See https://pytorch.org for PyTorch install instructions.
+We recommend installing 64-bit Python 3.8 and [PyTorch 1.12.0](https://pytorch.org/get-started/locally/).
 On a CUDA GPU machine, the following will do the trick:

 ```
 pip install ftfy